 We build VR/AR/MR facilities for universities and businesses.
 Hardware, software, installations, maintenance, professional development - the works.

 VR/AR/MR are already major tech platforms.
-Whether for research, workforce development, or curriculum: get prepared, don't play catch up.
+Whether for research, workforce development, or curriculum: get prepared for your own VR facility, don't play catch up.

-WorldViz has 15 years of experience doing world-class installations, starting w/ the groundbreaking Virtual Human Interaction Lab at Stanford University.
+WorldViz has 15 years of experience doing world-class installations, starting with the groundbreaking Virtual Human Interaction Lab at Stanford University, a signature virtual reality research facility.

 We're thrilled to have set up this installation, one which has produced some of the leading research in the field.
 The mission of the Virtual Human Interaction Lab (VHIL) is to understand the dynamics and implications of interactions among people in immersive virtual reality simulations (VR) and other forms of media (eg digital communication systems, video games, etc).
 Researchers in the lab are most concerned with understanding the social interaction that occurs within the confines of VR, and the majority of their work is centered on using empirical behavioral science methodologies to observe people as they interact in these digital worlds.
 It is sometimes necessary to develop new gesture tracking systems, three-dimensional modeling techniques, or agent-behavior algorithms in order to answer these basic social questions.
 Read the full case study here.